zeljkoobrenovic/grounded-architecture/_posts/2022-06-16-balancing.markdown

 * **Vision** keeps us focused on a clear direction and purpose.
 * **Skepticism** makes sure we stay grounded in reality.

-Now, if we lean too heavily on any one of these forces, we might find ourselves off-balance.
+If we lean too heavily on any one of these forces, we might find ourselves off-balance.
 For example, too much curiosity can lead to uncritical innovation, while too much skepticism might result in stagnation.
 The key?
 When we use all four motivators together, we make decisions that are **bold yet cautious, strategic yet adaptable, and ambitious yet realistic.**

 ### Cultivating Balance Through Questions